 Blue Moon LightSky Citrus Wheat

-As evidenced by the seltzer trend that’s sweeping the nation, it seems that everyone is looking for a lighter take on their favorite refreshments these days.
+As evidenced by the seltzer trend that’s sweeping the nation, it seems that everyone is looking for refreshing drinks with a lighter take these days.
 Blue Moon’s answer is a light version of the classic Wheat Ale, brewed with tangerine instead of the punchier Valencia orange.

 The LightSky clocks in at only 95 calories and 4.0% ABV, making it a great option for hot summer days or evenings on the beach.
 Fans of the traditional Belgian Wheat flavor will likely be disappointed though, as the LightSky offers a more muted flavor profile and almost watered-down consistency.